Ecem Güzel: Galatasaray Sailing

 Taking notice of Güzel's passion at international competitions, the Istanbul-based club Galatasaray Sailing transferred her from Bodrum in 2013.

 In 2013, Güzel was silver medalist at the 46th Balkan Sailing Championship held in Ohrid, North Macedonia.
 She placed second at the Athens Eurolymp Week in March 2014.
-In July, Güzel ranked ninth at the Laser Standard & Radial - European Youth Championship in Nago–Torbole, Italy and in August ranked sixth at the Laser Radial & Standard - U21 World Championship in Douarnenez, France.
+In July, Güzel ranked ninth at the Laser Standard & Radial – European Youth Championship in Nago–Torbole, Italy and in August ranked sixth at the Laser Radial & Standard – U21 World Championship in Douarnenez, France.
 Güzel won a gold medal in the Laser Radial class at the 47th Balkan Sailing Championship in Constanța, Romania, in September 2014 and in December placed seventh at the ISAF Sailing World Cup Melbourne in Australia.
 In September 2016, Güzel won a gold medal at the 49th Balkan and Open Sailing Championship in Greece.
 At the 2017 Laser Radial World Championships, she placed 37th.
 Güzel ranked eighth at the 2018 Mediterranean Games in Tarragona, Spain.

 Despite being unsuccessful at the 2018 Sailing World Championships, Güzel finished in 10th place at the 2019 Women's Laser Radial World Championship held in Sakaiminato, Japan, qualifying her to compete at the 2020 Summer Olympics.
 She took the bronze medal in the Laser Radial class at the Coaches-Pre-WM-Regatta competition held in Melbourne, Australia.
 At the 2020 Women's Laser Radial World Championship in Melbourne, Güzel placed 29th.

 The Turk-Nippon Insurance Company announced that it will sponsor Güzel for the 2020 Summer Olympics.

+At the 2024 Women's ILCA 6 World Championship in Mar del Plata, Argentina, she competed in the Golden Group, and ranked 39th collecting 289 points.
+That result was sufficient to secure the first spot for Turkey in the sailing sport at the 2024 Summer Olympics.